mtyt/classevy/README.md

 For an example file, see [here (CSV)](https://github.com/mtyt/classevy/blob/main/data/students_example.csv) or [here (Excel)](https://github.com/mtyt/classevy/blob/main/data/students_example.xlsx).

+## Quickest way to try and experiment: Google Colab
+I've created a Colab Notebook, that will run in your browser without installing anything on your computer.
+You can find it here: [Colab link](https://colab.research.google.com/drive/1aDhEEC6j3JnIYbFFF08WmowhVsLVpGOz?usp=sharing).
+It also includes the same example file.
+But feel free to try with your own input files.

 ## Instructions to install repository (for Mac or Linux - or probably [git-bash on Windows](https://git-scm.com/download/win))
 To run the algorithm on your own computer, follow these instructions.
 I'm assuming you have python3 installed, as well as Jupyter.